Introducing a new internal program to document the stories and memories from tenants at Don Summerville.

-This program will have three main components: three professional photography workshops, a series of community interviews, and a beautiful keepsake for the residents of Don Summerville.
+This program will have three main components: professional photography workshops, a series of community interviews, and a beautiful keepsake for the residents of Don Summerville.

 Talented local photographer Diana Nazareth will lead three professional photography workshops from July-September, designed to help Summerville residents develop their skills as photographers and capture special moments of their “final summer in Summerville”.
 In addition, a team of local youth Community Leaders will interview tenants to gather verbal stories and memories, based on a set of questions created with the East End Arts team.
 These stories of how the community began, and images capturing the summer of 2020 in Summerville will be gathered and turned into a keepsake for tenants during the revitalization process, and beyond.
 Stay tuned for the final plans for this special keepsake project!